Stephen Curry’s remarkable rise to three-point king

 Curry has played 514 games fewer than Allen when he retired with 2,973 three-pointers.

-Curry has shattered conventions when it came to the three-point shot, leading the NBA in three-pointers made and attempted for five straight years from 2012-13 to 2016-17.
-He became the first player to attempt 10 three-pointers per game in 2015-16, and that same season, he made a record 402 three-pointers.
+Curry has shattered conventions when it came to the three-point shot, leading the NBA in three-pointers made and attempted for five straight seasons 2012-13 to 2016-17.
+During the 2015-16 season, he became the first player to average 10 three-point attempts per game, and in that same season he made a league record 402 threes.
 All told, Curry owns four of the five most prolific three-point shooting seasons.
-He also has made at least 10 three-pointers in 22 games; no other player has done that more than five times.
+He also has made at least 10 three-pointers in a game 22 times; no other player has done that more than five times.

-To get a sense for how thoroughly Curry has rewired conventional behavior when it comes to offense, consider that 50 percent of his shot attempts during his career have been three-pointers.
-By comparison, just 7 percent of Michael Jordan’s shots and 21 percent of Kobe Bryant’s shots were three-pointers, while 23 percent of LeBron James’s shots have been three-pointers.
+To get a sense for how thoroughly Curry has rewired conventional behavior when it comes to offense, consider that 50 percent of his career shot attempts have been three-pointers.
+By comparison, just 7 percent of Michael Jordan’s shots and 21 percent of Kobe Bryant’s shots were three-pointers, while 23 percent of LeBron James’s shots have been threes.

 Stephen Curry has attempted 6,924 two-pointers and 6,860 three-pointers in his career.